AdiCoder99/PASSGENERATOR_REACT/README.md

 ## License

 This project is licensed under the MIT License.
-Change or add a different license if you prefer.

 ---